 Though alcohol is well known for damaging the liver and leading to cirrhosis, 30% of Americans have non-alcoholic fatty liver disease, putting them at risk for similar kidney damage.
 The experienced physicians at Northern Medical Group Gastroenterology Division perform extensive diagnostics to identify your liver problem, then create a customized treatment and comprehensive care plan to protect the health of your liver.
 If you have abdominal pain or swelling, itchy skin, or jaundice, don’t wait to schedule an appointment.
-Call the office in Fishkill, Poughkeepsie, or Highland, New York, or book online today.
+Call the office in Fishkill or Poughkeepsie, New York, or book online today.

 Liver disease causes progressive damage that threatens your health as it stops the liver from performing its many essential jobs.
 For example, your liver stores glucose for quick energy, regulates blood levels of amino acids, and removes harmful bacteria from your bloodstream.